James McQuilkin

-James Robbie Leonard McQuilkin (born 9 January 1989) is an English footballer who plays as a midfielder for Stafford Rangers.
+James Robert Leonard McQuilkin (born 9 January 1989) is an English footballer who most recently played as a midfielder for Stafford Rangers.

 Career

 Hereford United

 McQuilkin was born in Tipton, West Midlands.
 Having previously been attached to West Bromwich Albion and FC Tescoma Zlín, McQuilkin made his Football League debut for Hereford United in their opening home game of the 2009–10 season against Cheltenham Town.
 He signed a new one-year contract at the end of the 2009–10 season to keep him at the club.
 After becoming a regular member of the starting XI in his second season at Edgar Street he signed a new contract to keep him at the club until the end of the 2012–13 season.
 After finding first team chances limited, he joined Kidderminster Harriers on loan for an initial one-month period in January 2012.
 He made five appearances for the club, scoring once before returning to Hereford after the end of the month's loan period.
 He was released by Hereford on 22 March 2013.